 - tailored to suit the landholder’s management needs

-- able to be negotiated with owners of freehold land, leaseholders of State land, government corporations that are separate legal entities from the Queensland Government, local governments, private companies and nature conservancies
+- negotiated with owners of freehold land, leaseholders of State land, government corporations that are separate legal entities from the Queensland Government, local governments, private companies and nature conservancies

-- able to be negotiated over the whole or a portion of the property, depending on the conservation values and the landholder’s wishes
+- negotiated over the whole or a portion of the property, depending on the conservation values and the landholder’s wishes

-- perpetual, registrable on title and binds successive owners or lessees of the land.
-A nature refuge is the best way landholders can ensure the good land management practices and conservation works they have initiated will be continued when future generations or new owners take over.
-So, if a property changes hands, responsibility for the nature refuge rests with the new owners or lessees.
+- perpetual, registrable on title and binds successive owners or lessees of the land (if a property changes hands, responsibility for the nature refuge rests with the new owners or lessees).

-The department primarily works with landholders who have been targeted through its priority programs.
-An area is generally targeted for a nature refuge based on an assessment by a nature refuge officer that will take into account the condition of the land, current land uses and management practices, and proposed future uses.
-The nature refuge officer will also determine whether a property is consistent with current conservation priorities of the Nature Refuges Program.
+An area is targeted for a nature refuge based on the department’s assessment of the land’s condition, current land uses and management practices, and proposed future uses.
+The department will also determine whether a property is consistent with current conservation priorities of the Private Protected Area Program.

-If suitable, the nature refuge officer will explain the process of developing a nature refuge agreement and declaring a nature refuge and will discuss any concerns the landholder may have.
-If the landholder and the department wish to proceed, a draft nature refuge agreement is developed in consultation with the landholder.
+The department will contact landholders of a suitable property to explain the process of developing a conservation agreement and declaring a nature refuge, and will discuss any concerns the landholder may have.
+If the landholder and the department wish to proceed, a draft conservation agreement is developed in consultation with the landholder.

-Each nature refuge agreement is negotiated directly with the landholder and tailored to suit the management needs of the property, the needs of the landholder and the outcomes that the Queensland Government considers important.
-Once both parties are satisfied with the contents of the agreement, the landholder and Minister for Environment and the Great Barrier Reef or their delegate sign the agreement.
+Each conservation agreement is negotiated directly with the landholder and tailored to suit the management needs of the property, the needs of the landholder and the outcomes considered important by the Queensland Government.
+Once both parties are satisfied with the contents of the agreement, any third parties that may be materially affected by the agreement (such as lessees of leasehold land or financial lenders) are required to consent to the agreement, before the landholder and Minister (or their delegate) sign the agreement.